AdRoll/baker/content/en/docs/How Tos/baker_components.md

 `FieldByName` returns the index of a field given its name.

-Internally Baker refers to fields by their indexes, but it's simpler for users to refer to fields with their name.
+Internally Baker refers to fields by their indexes, but it's simpler for users to refer to fields with their names.
 This function exists to convert a field name to its index, it also controls if the name is valid.

 The function is mainly used by the components (that receive it during setup) to retrieve the